International relations (1814–1919): Austro-Hungarian Empire

+The second Mediterranean Agreements of 1895-1897 were a series of diplomatic alliance between Austria-Hungary and Great Britain, aimed at countering Russian expansion in the Balkans and securing Britain's interests.
+Count Goluchowski and Lord Salisbury, played a crucial role in these negotiations, which were influenced by the desire to maintain the Triple Alliance with Germany and to ensure the protection of the Straits of Constantinople.
+The agreements were a response to the growing influence of Russia in the region and were seen as a means to prevent further Russian expansion.
+However, the agreements effectiveness was ultimately limited by the complexities of the Eastern Question and the changing political landscape of Europe.
+These diplomatic exchanges culminated in the Austro-Russian agreement of 1897, which formalized a temporary détente in the Balkans and reflected Austria-Hungary’s cautious engagement with both Britain and Russia.

 Gyula Andrássy after serving as Hungarian prime minister became Foreign Minister of Austria-Hungary (1871–1879).
 Andrássy was a conservative; his foreign policies looked to expanding the Empire into Southeast Europe, preferably with British and German support, and without alienating Turkey.
 He saw Russia as the main adversary, because of its own expansionist policies toward Slavic and Orthodox areas.
 He distrusted Slavic nationalist movements as a threat to his multi-ethnic empire.
 As tensions escalated in the early 20th century the Empire's foreign policy was set in 1906–1912 by its powerful foreign minister Count Alois Lexa von Aehrenthal.
 He was thoroughly convinced that the Slavic minorities could never come together, and the Balkan League would never accomplish any damage to Austria-Hungary.
 1912 he rejected an Ottoman proposal for an alliance that would include Austria-Hungary, Turkey and Romania.
 His policies alienated the Bulgarians, who turned instead to Russia and Serbia.
 Although Austria-Hungary had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting it would paralyze the Balkan states.
 Instead, it incited them to feverish activity to create a defensive block to stop Austria-Hungary.
 A series of grave miscalculations at the highest level thus significantly strengthened Austria-Hungary's enemies.